tModLoader/tModLoader/MigrationGuide_1.4.5.md

   * The "SetBonus" tooltip has changed.
 It now automatically displays partial sets and adjusts the color to indicate if the set is complete.
   * The "SetBonusSinglePiece" tooltip shows the set bonus that would be applied if the unequipped equipment were equipped.
 * Town NPCs who are homeless have a new "Housing" button that displays their "NoHome" dialogue as well as a hint on what valid housing is.
 The hint text can be customized through the localization file.
 If the key `Mods.ModName.NPCs.NPCName.HousingText.HousingRequirements` exists, it will automatically be used over the default text.
+* `NPCID.Sets.ImmuneToAllBuffs` was removed.
+Continue to use `NPCID.Sets.ImmuneToRegularBuffs` and if immunity to tags effects and tag buffs is desired, additionally set the new `NPCID.Sets.ImmuneToWhipTags`.

 ### Example Mod